 A decree of Judicial Separation is a court order similar to a divorce, under which the couple remains legally separated but not divorced.
 In Singapore, a couple has to follow certain obligations to be eligible for a Judicial Separation.

+One uses one of the 5 facts to show that the marriage has irretrievably broken down.
 If a spouse engages in illegal activities, adultery, or domestic violence such that the party becomes unbearable to live with, these would be reasons sufficient for a Judicial Separation.

-After the Judicial Separation is granted, parties’ normal marital obligations cease, they no longer have to go on living together.
+After the Judicial Separation is granted, parties’ normal marital obligations cease, and they no longer have to go on living together.
 However, a judgment of Judicial Separation granted by the court does not allow parties to remarry.

 FAQs on Marital Obligations